redcentre/Carbon.Example.Script-csx/README.md

 Most csx scripts that call Carbon will begin with the statement:

 ```
-#r "nuget:RCS.Carbon.Tables, 8.3.9"
+#r "nuget:RCS.Carbon.Tables, 8.3.10"
 ```

 The scripting host recognises that the script has a dependency on the [RCS.Carbon.Tables][nugtab] package and follows the convention of downloading the package and all of its descendant dependency packages.
-The downloaded packages are cached under the `%HOMEPATH%\.nuget\packages/` directory.
+The downloaded packages are cached under the `%HOMEPATH%\.nuget\packages` directory.
 There will be an unpredictable delay when the package is first downloaded, but using the cached copy will be fast for future script runs.
-The cache can be ignored by using the `--no-cache` switch to force a fresh package download.

-> :construction: NOTE -- It's unclear yet if the version number is required in the package reference.
-Omitting the version is supposed to reference the latest package release, but this has caused errors during testing.
-This matter is still being researched.

 ---